-Some studios do and many do not, it just depends on which studio you work for.
+Some studios give bonuses and many do not, it just depends on which studio you work for.
 For companies that do give bonuses, it’s usually based on the success of a shipped product, or it could be based off of the studio’s revenue for the past year.
 Bonuses are usually a percentage of your annual salary, and are often anywhere from 5% on up.

 Do video game testers get vacations?
 If so, how long, and are you paid during vacations?

 It depends on whether you’re working as a part-time, full-time, or temporary worker.
-If you’re hired as a full-time employee, you’ll normally start accruing paid vacation time right away and can take vacation at any time (as long as it’s ok with your manager).
+If you’re hired as a full-time employee, you’ll normally start accruing paid vacation time right away and can take vacation at any time, as long as it’s ok with your manager.
 If you’re hired as a temporary employee, then you usually would not get any paid vacation.
 Note that temp workers can still take vacation from time to time, but you won’t be paid for the time you’re away from work.

-Do companies give you the game systems that you need to work with, or do you need to buy them yourself?
+Do companies give you the game systems you need to work with, or do you need to buy them yourself?